Karai (Teenage Mutant Ninja Turtles): IDW Publishing

 A completely different and much younger Karai appears in IDW Publishing's ongoing, re-imagined Teenage Mutant Ninja Turtles reboot series by Kevin Eastman, Tom Waltz and Dan Duncan (later also Andy Kuhn and Mateus Santolouco).
-Duncan posted a character design sketch of her on his deviantART account, writing that he prefers to "refer to her as Shredder's girlfriend."
+Duncan posted a character design sketch of her on his DeviantArt account, writing that he prefers to "refer to her as Shredder's girlfriend."
 IDW's Karai was introduced in the series' tenth main issue, published in May 2012.
 In 2014, Waltz said Karai is one of his favorites: "Such a cool character – tough, smart, mysterious ... you just never know what she'll do next."

-The comic's Oroku Karai is a descendant of Oroku Saki (the Shredder) about 300 years after his supposed death in feudal Japan.
+The comic's Oroku Karai is a descendant of Oroku Saki (the Shredder) about three centuries after his supposed death in feudal Japan.
 Her backstory is told in Villain Mini-series #5: as a young girl, Karai found the Ashi no Himitsu, a book detailing the secret history of the Foot Clan, in the library of her father, Oroku Yori.
 From there, she began to learn about the history of her ancestors in the Foot Clan and used the detailed martial arts instructions to train in the clan's unique style of ninjutsu.
 One night, she had a vision where Oroku Saki appeared and guided her to rebuild the Foot Clan.
 Having killed her own father, Karai reverted the Foot from a business enterprise to a clan of ninja warriors, training and recruiting new soldiers.
 Karai assisted in Oroku Saki's resurrection and remained as Chunin (second-in-command) of the clan, until Saki brainwashed Leonardo to join him, displacing Karai.
 Karai, in her jealousy, begins to secretly recruit for the Foot, including the creation of Bebop and Rocksteady to earn Saki's trust.
 After the Turtles recover Leonardo, Shredder praises her for her actions and loyalty and reinstates her as Chunin.
 Later, Shredder sends her to steal more resources from Krang and uses that to create Koya and Bludgeon: a mutant hawk and hammerhead shark.

 After Splinter kills Shredder in issue #50, Karai offers him her sword and the role of jonin (leader) of the Foot.
 He accepts and gives Karai permission to travel to Japan with select soldiers to study history in order to attain honor for the Foot.
 She gets involved in a turf war between two Yakuza clans and is nudged by one of their leaders into embarking on a quest to recover the Kira no Ken, an ancient sword imbued with mystical powers.
 When she learns that she was betrayed by him, Karai ends up taking over the entire Tokyo underworld.
 Under the baleful influence of the sword, she starts a vicious turf war with Splinter and the original Foot Clan, critically stabbing Splinter's faithful lieutenant Jennika when she refuses to switch sides.